dilyanaviktorova/QA-Portfolio/test-cases/sample-test-cases.md

 2. Click "+" button

 **Expected Result:**
-New Company form is displayed
+New Company creation form is displayed

+**Postconditions:**
+No company is created until the form is submitted

 ## Test Case 2: Cancel Company Creation